Skip to main contentSkip to Table of Contents

 Model Employer of People with Disabilities

-As underscored by EO 14035 Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce, the federal government, as the Nation’s largest employer, has a special responsibility to lead by example in including people with disabilities in the workforce.
+The federal government, as the nation’s largest employer, has a special responsibility to lead by example in including people with disabilities in the workforce.
 The Access Board prides itself on its history of inclusiveness in employment.
 It is part of who the Access Board is as an agency, and the Access Board will continue this effort as it moves forward to be a model employer of people with disabilities (Objective 3.3).

 Goal #4: Promote Accessibility throughout Society